isnology/phoria_code_challenge/README.md

 # To download this repo and run it in development mode on your PC.

+- You need Ruby 2.5.0 and Rails 5.1 to run this app.

 - check to see if you have foreman installed as follows:-
 ```
 foreman -v